momomomo-fff/RL-of-Feng/README.md

 #### Now just focus on 1 idea:

 #### If put the robot that trained in simulator in real world,with different envirments such as Friction,will the robot perferm different？bad or good？

+after set a small size of trainning 300 times , the robot failed to pass

+#### I want to compare the impact of different physical parameter constraints on the performance of the trained robot.